jianfch/stable-ts/README.md

 - use `encode_video_comparison()` to encode multiple transcripts into one video for synced comparison; see [Encode Comparison](#encode-comparison)
 - use `visualize_suppression()` to visualize the differences between non-VAD and VAD options; see [Visualizing Suppression](#visualizing-suppression)
 - [refinement](#refinement) can an effective (but slow) alternative for polishing timestamps if silence suppression isn't effective
+- use `--persist`/`-p` for CLI to keep the CLI running without reloading the same model after it finishes executing its commands

 ### Visualizing Suppression
 You can visualize which parts of the audio will likely be suppressed (i.e. marked as silent).